PranavSriram18/genai_foundations/docs/series/moe.md

 ## 3. Systems Challenges for Sparsity
 ### 3.1 High Level Framing
-A general design goal in modern distributed training is to hide latency by scheduling compute to overlap with communication; hence anything that increases communication or makes it less predictable poses a challenge.
+A general design goal in modern distributed training is to hide latency by scheduling compute to <span class="idea">overlap</span> with communication; hence anything that increases communication or makes it less predictable poses a challenge.

 Sparsity lets FLOP count scale sublinearly with parameter count, but those parameters still need to